-First, \cite{bailey2020social} finds that higher-income individuals have more geographically dispersed social networks -- meaning a lower proportion of their friends reside nearby.
-This relationship is present across the entire income distribution: the higher someone's income, the more dispersed their friends are.
+First, \cite{bailey2020social} finds as income increases, people have more geographically dispersed social networks -- meaning a lower proportion of their friends reside nearby.
+This relationship is present at all income levels: the higher someone's income, the more dispersed their friends are.
 Under the assumption that social comparisons are stronger when friends are geographically closer -- as their consumption decisions are likely more closely observed -- this suggests that higher income individuals may experience weaker social comparisons.
 This results in lower centrality for higher-income communities.

-Second, \cite{chetty2022social_1,chetty2022social_2} show significant homophily based on socioeconomic status, with individuals tending to befriend others with similar income levels, particularly at the upper end of the income distribution.
-We then assume that people are more likely to share an identity with those of a more similar socioeconomic status.
+Second, \cite{chetty2022social_1,chetty2022social_2} show significant homophily based on socioeconomic status, with individuals tending to befriend others with similar income levels, particularly at the upper end of the income distribution.\footnote{Homophily is the tendency for people to be disproportionately connected to those similar to themselves, and is one of the most ubiquitous features of social networks \citep{jackson2008, pin2016networks}.} We then assume that people are more likely to share an identity with those of a more similar socioeconomic status.
 A key feature of Chetty et al.'s finding is that the level of homophily rises sharply at the very top of the income distribution -- around the 90th percentile and up.
 This suggests that those at the very top of the income distribution may experience stronger social comparisons.